 The following schedule applies to properties inside Tampa city limits whose lawns and landscapes are watered with either city water or well water.

 Citations are issued on first observance by a water use enforcement patroller.
 Violating water use restrictions in Tampa may result in fines up to $500 and a mandatory court appearance.

 The region received lower than normal rainfall during its summer rainy season and currently has a 9.2-inch regional rainfall deficit between October 2022 and September 2023.
 In addition, water levels in the region's natural resources, such as aquifers, rivers, and lakes, are beginning to decline.

 The Tampa Water Department is seeing an increase in water demand through the service area.
-Currently, our customers are using an average of 84.6 million gallons a day (MGD), compared to 80 MGD this time last year.
+In September 2023, our customers were using an average of 84.6 million gallons a day (MGD), compared to 80 MGD in September 2022.
 Due to the increase in demand and lack of rainfall, the Tampa Water Department purchased water from Tampa Bay Water, our region's wholesale water supplier, for the second time this year in September.